pmdartus/blog/posts/shadow-dom-and-event-propagation.md

 The [`Event.prototype.target`](https://developer.mozilla.org/en-US/docs/Web/API/Event/target) property references the object from which the event was dispatched.
 When an event is dispatched from a DOM node, its `target` is set to the node from which the event originates.

-To preserve shadow DOM encapsulation and avoid leaking component internals, the **`target` is updated to the host element as events cross-shadow boundaries**.
+To preserve shadow DOM encapsulation and avoid leaking component internals, the **`target` is updated to the host element as events cross shadow boundaries**.
 This process is called event retargeting.
 Let's take the same nested shadow tree example that we used before to illustrate this aspect:

 <event-visualizer label="Nested shadow trees" event-bubbles event-composed>
   <template>